 Albania had a high unemployment rate throughout the transition period.
 In the first half of 2015 the unemployment rate was 17.3%, while youth unemployment (age group 15-29 years) was 34.2%.

-The salary level in Albania is insufficient to meet the growing needs of the population.
 The implementation of minimum wage policy represents an alleviating factor in the efforts of the Government to reduce the poverty levels, however further financial protection, in terms of universal health coverage is needed to protect the population from impoverishing costs of healthcare.

-Pensions are one of the main pillars of social protection.
-Albania has a mandatory, public pension system with universal social insurance coverage and an additional voluntary insurance.
-The mandatory scheme, besides the pensions, provides income to other insured people with temporary inabilities to work because of an illness.
-Currently, there are about 586,000 people receiving pensions, or about 19% of the population with an increasing trend due to the demographic changes.

-Despite its economic growth, Albania has remained a poor country.
-However, poverty was reduced from 25.4% in 2002 to 18.5% in 2005 and 12.4% in 2008.
+Poverty was reduced from 25.4% in 2002 to 18.5% in 2005 and 12.4% in 2008.
 In 2012 the poor in Albania accounted for 14.3 percent of the population, while the extremely poor accounted for 2.3 percent.
 The population living below the line poverty accounted for 16.6 percent of the population or about 470 thousand people.
 The enclaves of poverty persist in rural areas, among the uneducated and large families.
 The poorest are the unemployed, the pensioners and internal migrants, making up 20 percent of the population.
 Social inclusion and poverty affect each other mutually.
 This interdependence influences the population’s health.

+Throughout the transition period Albanians have had low-income levels.
+Further to this, the uneven economic growth and distribution of wealth across the regions have added to the disparities of health outcomes within the population, especially along the urban-rural axis.
+These economic determinants, combined with the lack of access to health services and large out-of-pocket payments have affected health and quality of life, calling for the need to address the issue of universal health coverage for all the citizens, especially the vulnerable groups, such as children, pensioners, uninsured persons and so forth.

+Pensions are one of the main pillars of social protection.
+Albania has a mandatory, public pension system with universal social insurance coverage and an additional voluntary insurance.
+The mandatory scheme, besides the pensions, provides income to other insured people with temporary inabilities to work because of an illness.
+Currently, there are about 586,000 people receiving pensions, or about 19% of the population with an increasing trend due to the demographic changes.

 All of the above have been the underlying factors bringing up the strategic direction of the Government of Albania and of the Ministry of Health for providing universal health coverage to all citizens and revision of the healthcare financing models, which will enable financial security of all citizens in exercising their right to healthcare, as guaranteed in the Constitution of the Republic of Albania.